North Korea readying satellite, suggesting long-range missile launch

 A successful launch would signal an advance in extending the range of a missile or in increasing the weight of any weapons payload, said Shin In-kyun, who runs the Korea Defence Network, an independent forum in Seoul."The ability to carry a nuclear warhead, about 1.3 tonnes, and soar would be an ominous prospect, because that puts the U.S. west coast within range for that kind of warhead," he said.

-North Korea has tested nuclear devices and is believed by U.S. and South Korean officials to be working to miniaturise a nuclear warhead to mount on a delivery vehicle.
+North Korea has tested nuclear devices and is believed by U.S. and South Korean officials to be working to miniaturize a nuclear warhead to mount on a delivery vehicle.

 In 2012, North Korea launched what is generally considered a long-range rocket, with a range believed to have been around 8,000 km (4,800 miles), to put what it called a satellite into orbit.